Student-centric advice and objective recommendations

 Parent PLUS loans are another type of student loan that families may use to pay for college.
 While Parent PLUS Loans are offered by the federal government, they are not included in the above federal student loan metrics because they are not technically taken out by students.
-The median amount of Parent PLUS loan debt at Prescott College is $0.00.
+The median amount of Parent PLUS loan debt at Prescott College is not reported.
 Between 0% and 10% percent of parents of Prescott College students will take out these Parent PLUS Loans.

 If you want to learn more about Parent PLUS Loans, you can check out the pros and cons of borrowing them.

 College is an investment, which is why it is important to assess the return on your education.
 To understand your return on investment or ROI, you will need to first understand what that investment will look like financially.

 By completing the net price calculator, you will have a good sense of how much Prescott College will cost you.
 This will also give you a sense of how much debt you can expect to graduate with.

 Once you have a sense of your investment, you can think about your “return” or what you will get out of an education at Prescott College.
 In other words, what types of outcomes can you expect?

 The important factors to consider when thinking about outcomes are the graduation rate of the institution, as well as your expected earnings.

 Here’s how Prescott College stacks up:

 - Median earnings (10 years after graduation): $35,112.00

 Note that the average earnings will vary by both major and intended career, so this is not a perfect metric, but should serve as a good starting point.